kecyGaurab/bird-watching/README.md

 * To run E2E tests `cd frontend && yarn run cypress:open` or `npm run cypress:open`
 * To run unit tests `cd frontend && yarn test` or `npm run test`

+## Deployment

+* The application has been deployed in Heroku and can be viewed on https://  bird-watching-app.herokuapp.com/